hiran1020/advanced-qa-test-plan-generator--3-/README.md

 - **PRD, Design, and Video Input:** Upload PRDs, Figma links, images, and videos for holistic analysis.
 - **AI-Powered Analysis:** Uses Gemini API to find logical gaps, UI/UX issues, and accessibility problems.
+- **Enhance PRD and Export as PDF:** Automatically add all missing acceptance criteria, edge cases, and details to your PRD.
+You can copy the enhanced PRD or download it as a PDF for sharing and documentation.
 - **Test Plan Generation:** Automatically creates detailed test cases in Markdown and Gherkin formats.
 - **Traceability Matrix:** Maps requirements/user stories to test cases for coverage.
 - **QA Documentation:** Generates comprehensive QA docs for sharing and download.